Ada-Developers-Academy/independent-ai-topics/working-with-openai/open-ai-api-in-projects.md

     prompt = f"I am writing a video game in the style of The Witcher.
 I have an npc named {character.name} who is {character.age} years old.
 They are a {character.occupation} who has a {character.personality} personality.
 Please generate a python style list of 10 stock phrases they might use when the main character talks to them"

 ```
 Once the prompt has been constructed, we can insert it to the request body of our API call.
+To send the request, we want to go ahead and use the `client` that we created.
 The code we will use to make the call to the chat completion endpoint and then store the response is:

 ```python
 completion = client.chat.completions.create(